paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md

     (ii) complies with the Disaster Mitigation Act of 2000 (Public Law 106–390; 114 Stat.
 1552);

-  (C) commit to provide operation and maintenance of the project for the expected life of the dam following completion of rehabilitation;
+  (C) for a project not including removal, obtain a commitment from the dam owner to provide operation and maintenance of the project for the expected life of the dam following completion of rehabilitation;

   (D) comply with such minimum eligibility requirements as the Administrator may establish to ensure that each owner and operator of a dam under a participating State dam safety program and that receives assistance under this section—